What is Psychological ED: Causes and Treatments

 Can you reverse psychological ED?

 Psychological ED might be reversible.
-But, It depends on the root cause of your Erectile Dysfunction.
+But it depends on the root cause of your Erectile Dysfunction.

 You can reserve it with the help of Cognitive Behavioural Therapy or sex therapy.